jsp01917/homework10/readme.txt

-Git is a Distributed Version Control System.
+Git is not a Version Control System.
 Git is a free Software